Class WApplication

 • redirect

-public void redirect(String url)
+public void redirect(java.lang.String url)

 Redirects the application to another location.